Esther Paterson

 Esther Paterson Gill (5 February 1892 – 8 August 1971) was an Australian artist, book-illustrator and cartoonist.

 Early years

 Paterson was born in Carlton, Victoria, the second child born to Scottish emigrants Hugh and Elizabeth Leslie (née Deans) Paterson.
 She was the niece of eminent landscape painter John Ford Paterson.
 Paterson grew up around artists, actors, and other creatives, and lived next door to Annie and Frederick McCubbin.
 She began her education at Oberwly School, St. Kilda.
 At age thirteen, Paterson studied painting at the National Gallery of Victoria School from 1907 to 1912.

+Educated to a secondary level in St Kilda at European-style finishing school Oberwyl, formerly Etloe Hall, in Burnett Street, run by Swiss art patron Madame Elise Pfund, Paterson studied painting beside William Beckwith McInnes at the National Gallery of Victoria art school over 1907-12 under Bernard Hall and Frederick McCubbin, who was a neighbour of her family.